 To maintain the status quo in society, the South’s judicial system was wholly reconfigured, and one of its primary purposes was to coerce African Americans to comply with the social customs and labor demands of whites by any means necessary.
 As such, the spirit and ways of life under slavery, as well as the inferior mentalities, also continued; and now, even at the hand of the Black community.

 Whatever “education” and deformed self-image the slave master imposed upon blacks during slavery has persisted, and been handed down—by Blacks—throughout the generations.
-The continued self-hatred and minute or unfound self awareness that permeates throughout the Black community is a direct result of 400-plus years of mind control.
+The continued self-hatred and minute or unfound self awareness that permeates throughout the Black community is a direct

 The mentality or beliefs that the majority of African Americans presently and voluntarily adhere to is the same unfortunate policy of inferiority and self-hatred Blacks were forced to subscribe to when enslaved: Anyone who is convinced his or her past is empty, backward, shameful or, indeed, totally negative, will normally resist any attempt to revisit that past.
 Such a person will have no true identity, despise self, and have no real awareness of his/her culture and heritage.
 This same person will refuse to consciously participate in or relate to any cultural customs, and will resist any attempt to validate any “facts” discovered.
 They remain in the darkness, helpless, and dependent.
 The doctrine hasn’t changed one bit.

 In order to correct the problem, Blacks must consciously and sub-consciously realize that what they were taught was not for their liberation, but was and still is only in the best interest of the ruling class.
 History translates into “his-story”—the manner in which one understands or interprets history from his or her own perspective to his or her own benefit.
 Today, Blacks are living witnesses as to how real black history has been—by “his-story”—distorted, misleading, deceptive and mind controlling.